Please send your comments with the subject line “Comments on Pediatric ARV Guidelines” to ContactUs@aidsinfo.nih.gov by March 20, 2015.

-Pharmacokinetics and Dosing
+Pharmacokinetics and Dosing Oral Capsule

-The results of the IMPAACT/PACTG 1020A trial in children and adolescents indicate that, in the absence of ritonavir boosting, atazanavir can achieve protocol-defined pharmacokinetic (PK) targets, but only when used at higher doses of atazanavir (on a mg/kg body weight or mg/m2 body surface area basis) than doses currently recommended in adults.
-In IMPAACT/PACTG 1020A, children older than 6 but younger than 13 years of age required atazanavir dosing of 520 mg/m2 per day of atazanavir capsule formulation to achieve PK targets.
-Doses required for older adolescents were greater than the adult approved dose of 400 mg atazanavir given without ritonavir boosting once daily: adolescents aged >13 years required atazanavir dosing of 620 mg/m2 per day.1 In this study, the areas under the curve (AUCs) for the unboosted arms were similar to the ritonavir-boosted atazanavir groups but the maximum plasma concentration (Cmax) was higher and minimum plasma concentration (Cmin) lower for the unboosted arms.
+The results of the IMPAACT/PACTG 1020A trial in children and adolescents indicate that, in the absence of ritonavir boosting, atazanavir can achieve protocol-defined PK targets, but only when used at higher doses of atazanavir (on a mg/kg body weight or mg/m2 body surface area basis) than doses currently recommended in adults.
+In IMPAACT/PACTG 1020A, children aged >6 to < 13 years required atazanavir dosing of 520 mg/m2 per day of atazanavir capsule formulation to achieve PK targets.2 Unboosted atazanavir at this dose was well tolerated in those aged <13 years who were able to swallow capsules.3 Doses required for older adolescents were greater than the adult approved dose of 400 mg atazanavir given without ritonavir boosting once daily: adolescents aged >13 years required atazanavir dosing of 620 mg/m2 per day.2 In this study, the areas under the curve (AUCs) for the unboosted arms were similar to the ritonavir-boosted atazanavir groups but the maximum plasma concentration (Cmax) was higher and minimum plasma concentration (Cmin) lower for the unboosted arms.
 Median doses of atazanavir in mg/m2 both with and without ritonavir boosting from IMPAACT/PACTG 1020A are outlined in the following table.
 When dosing unboosted atazanavir in pediatric patients, therapeutic drug monitoring (TDM) is recommended to ensure that adequate atazanavir plasma concentrations have been achieved.
-A minimum target trough concentration for atazanavir is 150 ng/mL.2 Higher target trough concentrations may be required inPI-experienced patients.
+A minimum target trough concentration for atazanavir is 150 ng/mL.4 Higher target trough concentrations may be required in PI-experienced patients.

 Age Range (Years)

-Was ATV Given with RTV
+ATV Given with RTV

-ATV Median Dose (mg/m2*)
+ATV Median Dose (mg/m2a)

-ATV Median Dose (mg*)
+ATV Median Dose (mga)